 10. What have you done recently to improve your teacher assistant skills?

-Many teaching assistant interview questions will give you the chance to promote yourself, and this one is the perfect opportunity to mention any short courses, extra training or volunteer work that you have done in the last year or two.
+Many teaching assistant interview questions will give you the chance to promote yourself, and this one is the perfect opportunity to mention any teaching assistant courses, extra training or volunteer work that you have done in the last year or two.

 They will want to see your engagement with the industry and any specialised areas that you may be interested in.